 Solution #2 – materialized views approach

 This is the moment when it gets interesting.
 Guys from thoughtbot have created a very nice gem called scenic.
 It makes managing database views in Rails easy.
 I recommend you try it.
-I won’t get into details of installation and how it works.
-There is documentation for that.

 For our problem we could create the following solution: